MyPillow F-Rated By Better Business Bureau: BBB Pulls Accreditation

 The BBB has received a few hundred complaints over the MyPillow buy-one-get-one (BOGO) deal.
 This is advertised as a special, but it hasn’t ended.
 It continues to remain the normal price for this product.
 This BOGO deal has conjured up a good deal of confusion over this special deal.
 The BBB reports they’ve received 232 complaints about this advertised MyPillow price, which they consider a “substantial number” for a product.

 You’ve probably seen the infomercial or a commercial clip on the MyPillow, in which the inventor of the product also acts as the spokesperson.
-In the commercials Mike Lindell talks about why his pillow is so comfortable.
+In the commercials, Mike Lindell talks about why his pillow is so comfortable.
 He also expresses how he prides himself on the fact that it is made in the U.S.A., right there in his home state of Minnesota.
 He has been very active in promoting this product and his face is more than likely the face you associate with MyPillow, as seen below in a tweet.

 Very excited to be in our first Costco show in Strongsville, Ohio! pic.twitter.com/JqinvdqWt1